 In the course of those two inspections the following was uncovered:

 - Residents who had fallen

 The nursing home was fined for its failures.
 Perhaps more important however, it agreed to bring in a consultant to keep track of the facility for six months to make sure it is taking the steps necessary to keep residents safe.

 In many case the individuals placed in nursing homes have provided years of care themselves, to those who placed them in the nursing home in the first place.
 When a nursing home fails to provide the level of care expected it can be devastating not only to the resident who is being neglected, but his or her loved ones as well.
-To try to make up for such an incident, in addition to taking action to have the nursing home resident properly cared for, it may make sense to take legal action as well.
+To try to make up for such an incident, in addition to taking action to have the nursing home resident properly cared for, it may make sense to take legal action by contacting a reputable personal injury lawyer as well.